celery/celery/docs/userguide/tasks.rst

 ~~~~~~~

 Task has been started.
-Not reported by default, to enable please see :ref:`task-track-started`.
+Not reported by default, to enable please see :attr`Task.track_started`.

 :metadata: `pid` and `hostname` of the worker process executing
            the task.